kaBeech/tensort/README.md

 time it takes to run our slow-but-robust algorithms.
 For example, at this size, Bubblesort will make only 6 comparisons.
 Mergesort still makes 6 as well.

-Furthermore, when making a mistake while sorting 3 elements, the mistake will displace an element by only 1 or 2 positions at most, no matter which algorithm is used.
+Furthermore, when making a mistake while sorting a list of 3 elements, the mistake will displace an element by only 1 or 2 positions at most, no matter which algorithm is used.

-This is all to say that using a 3-bit Bytesize allows us to have our pick of sub-algorithms to compare with!
+This is all to say that using a 3-Bit Bytesize allows us to have our pick of sub-algorithms to compare with!

 #### Examining Bubblesort